 Arzan Khambatta was born in 1982 in Mumbai.
-His artistic instincts came into play when he attended a vacation art class, under the guidance of a noted artist Anand Mohan Naik at the late Sculptor Adi Davierwala’s workshop.
+His artistic instincts came into play when he attended an art class, under the guidance of a noted artist Anand Mohan Naik at the late Sculptor Adi Davierwala’s workshop.
 Encouraged by his parents, he started sculpting the very next day after his 10th standard exams.
 Although he graduated with a Bachelors in Architecture from Rachna Sansad’s Academy of Architecture, Mumbai; he calls himself an architect by profession and a sculptor by choice.

 Arzan would scout the streets, garages, construction sites for scrap metal, collecting and welding them into pieces of art he fondly christened ‘Scraptures’.
 What started off purely as a hobby became a desire to start transforming scrap to art form and slowly began to yield income when he sold his first piece in 1983.
 He held his first public exhibition at the Jehangir Art gallery in 1993.